 Welcome!
 Thank you for visiting our virtual open house to learn more about the project and share your input to help us develop project plans.
 We welcome feedback through the project website, phone, email and mail as we strive to make the most informed decisions possible.

 The virtual open house includes details on the following information:

 - Project Need & Benefits

 - Project Map

-- Project Schedule

-- Proposed Structures
+- Routing Process

-- Structure Comparison
+- Engineering

-- How the System Works

-- Right-of-Way Activities
+- Right-of-Way Practices

-- Field Activities
+- The Construction Process

 - Vegetation Management

-- The Construction Process

-- Routing Process

-- Thank You

 PROJECT NEED & BENEFITS

 Why is the project important to our community?